web64/laravel-nlp/README.md

 # Laravel NLP
-A simple wrapper for PHP-NLP-Client and OpenCalais NLP tools.
+A simple wrapper for PHP-NLP-Client for accessing Python and Java NLP libraries.

 ## Installation